• Crumbs

 This is a danger callout.

-⚠️Callout with Icon
+⚠️Callout with Emoji

-This callout includes an icon.
+This callout uses an emoji instead of an icon.

 Cards